ltperry/ltperry/README.md

-- 👋 Hi, I’m @ltperry
+- Hi, I’m @ltperry
-- 👀 I’m interested in broadening my data wrangling, cleaning and visualization skills.
+- I’m interested in broadening my data wrangling, cleaning and visualization skills.
 I currently work as a data analyst primarily working with SQL and Tableau.
-- 🌱 I’m currently learning how to get around GitHub :)
+Finally learning my way around Git for version control!
-- 💞️ I’m looking to collaborate on projects focused on environmental issues, conservation, climate.
-I truly enjoy several outdoor activites, namely skiing in the winter and fishing in the summers.
-Both greatly effected by our rapidly chaning climate.
+- I’m looking to collaborate on projects focused on environmental issues, conservation, climate.
+I truly enjoy several outdoor activites, namely skiing in the winter, waterfowling in the fall and fishing in the summers.
+All are greatly effected by our rapidly changing climate.
 I would love to help illustate challenges and solutions using data!

 <!---
 ltperry/ltperry is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.